 The administration, staff and board personnel must be informed by an understanding of the developmental approach and of how adverse childhood experiences affect the overall development and behaviour of children.
-Adherence to this approach includes an understanding that it takes time for change to happen and that some students may require long-term support.
-Knowledge of the Neufeld Developmental paradigm is highly encouraged, as well as the work of trauma specialists such as Bruce Perry, Regalena Melrose, Delphine Colin-Vézina, Sonia Lupien and Bessel van der Kolk among others.
+This adherence to this approach includes an understanding that it takes time for change to happen and that some students may require long-term support.
+Some familiarity the Neufeld Developmental paradigm is highly encouraged, as well as the work of trauma specialists such as Bruce Perry and Bessel van der Kolk among others.